daaanny90/cliclockwork/README.md

 ### Create daily report
 Create a report of the work done yesterday, to help during daily meetings.

+If you have the OpenAI API Key saved in path, then the CLI will send the prompt to ChatGPT to generate a textual report in form of notes.
+It generate automatically the text in Markdown, so you can easily copy/paste the text where you want (or keep it in the terminal, as you want).

+If you are not interested in the AI capabilities and you do not have a OpenAI API key, then the CLI will just generate a JSON report.

 ```bash
 cw daily